douglasbagnall/p4wn/README.rst

 P4wn is a web page that can play chess.
 It is quite small, plays well enough to be interesting, and is easy to embed in your pages.
-The default interface is easy to replace, and the engine is tunable.
+The default interface is easy to replace, and the engine is simple and tunable.
 P4wn is completely free, available under CC0_ or public domain terms.
 You can use it for anything you want.

 .. _CC0: http://creativecommons.org/publicdomain/zero/1.0/

 How to play
 ===========

-If you load ``src/index.html`` in a modern javascript enabled browser, you should see a small chess board.
+If you load ``src/index.html`` (or http://p4wn.sf.net/src) in a modern javascript enabled browser, you should see a small chess board.
 You are playing white.
 To change that, click **swap**.
 You can swap sides at any stage of the game.

 To move a piece, click on it and click again where you want it to be.